2 Part Course |

 • Earn-out considerations

-Our trainer is a Chartered Accountant who qualified with PwC in 1988, spending his last 18 months there in the Corporate Tax department.
-In 1989 he joined a leading financial training company as a tax tutor.
+Our M&A tax trainer is a Chartered Accountant who qualified with PwC in 1988, spending his last 18 months in the Corporate Tax department.
+In 1989, our specialist joined a leading financial training company as a tax tutor.
 Since 1992, he has been self-employed as a Professional Tutor and Training Consultant, specialising in tax update courses for accountants, lawyers and investment managers.

-There are a huge number of tax issues to consider, across a range of taxes, when dealing with company purchases and disposals.
-This Tax Issues in M&A course will look at transactions from both the purchaser’s and vendor’s perspective and consider both individual and corporate owners.
+There are a huge number of issues to consider across a range of taxes when dealing with company purchases and disposals.
+This M&A tax course explores transactions from both the purchaser’s and vendor’s perspectives, and considers both individual and corporate owners.

 To aid delegates’ understanding, the course material will include numerous numerical examples.